tydaeus/notes/python/python_basics.md

 # |     output 1 2       |
 ```

+Multiple decorators can be applied to a single function, with the decorators applied in the listed order (last decorator becomes the most nested before the def function).
+Decorator annotation allows simpler function composition, making it easy to add standardized code to multiple functions.

+Be aware that function signatures and invocations will need to be compatible throughout the composition chain.

 ## `raise`
 The `raise` keyword is used in combination with an Error type to raise an error.
 E.g.: